jfirebaugh/capybara-firebug/README.md

 capybara-firebug provides a dead-simple way to run Capybara-based Cucumber scenarios or RSpec request specs with Firebug enabled under the selenium driver.

-## RSpec

 To use it in RSpec examples, `require 'capybara/firebug/rspec'` in spec_helper.rb, and tag the examples you need to debug with `:firebug => true`.

-## Cucumber

 To use it in Cucumber scenarios, `require 'capybara/firebug/cucumber'` in env.rb, and tag the scenarios you need to debug with `@firebug`.

-You'll want to be able to pause the scenario at some point to inspect things in Firebug.
-A step definition for `Then stop and let me debug` is provided for this purpose.
-When executed, it breaks in the Ruby debugger.
-(If you are using bundler, you will also need to specify the correct debugging gem in your
-Gemfile: `gem 'ruby-debug'` for 1.8, `gem 'ruby-debug19'` for 1.9.)

 ## Firebug Versions